jlfaucher/executor/incubator/ooRexxShell/readme.txt

         Nonnumeric value ("LS") used in arithmetic operation Code= 41.1
-  [Note: these problems do not occur under Linux with Bash because the aliases are expanded only when the interpreter is Bash and the command is evaluated.]
+  [Note: these problems do not occur under Linux with Bash because the aliases are expanded only when the command is evaluated by Bash.]

 Known problems under all platforms